suika2engine/suika2/README.md

 ![icon](https://github.com/ktabata/suika2/raw/master/doc/icon.png "icon") Suika 2
 =================================================================================

-Suika 2 is a simple game engine that runs on both Windows and Mac.
+Suika 2 is a portable game engine that runs on both Windows and Mac.
 You can enjoy producing impressive visual novels using Suika 2.

 ## Demo